MPox

 What is Mpox?

 Mpox (previously called monkeypox) is a rare disease caused by infection with the mpox virus.
 Mpox virus is part of the same family of viruses as variola virus, the virus that causes smallpox.
 Mpox symptoms are similar to smallpox symptoms, but milder, and mpox is rarely fatal.
+People with mpox often get a rash, along with other symptoms.
 Mpox is not related to chickenpox.

 Mpox was discovered in 1958 when two outbreaks of a pox-like disease occurred in colonies of monkeys kept for research.
 Despite being named “monkeypox,” the source of the disease remains unknown.
 However, African rodents and non-human primates (like monkeys) might harbor the virus and infect people.

 The first human case of mpox was recorded in 1970.
-Prior to the 2022 outbreak, mpox had been reported in people in several central and western African countries.
+In 2022, mpox spread around the world.
+Before the 2022 outbreak, mpox had been reported in people in several central and western African countries.
 Previously, almost all mpox cases in people outside of Africa were linked to international travel to countries where the disease commonly occurs or through imported animals.
 These cases occurred on multiple continents.

 What you need to know